-ReefLogic Foundation
+ReefLogic Association

 About, mission, and charter intent

-ReefLogic Foundation is a non-profit initiative focused on practical digital infrastructure for coral reef restoration.
+ReefLogic Association is a non-profit initiative focused on practical digital infrastructure for coral reef restoration.
 We combine free software, local-first field operation, and accessible managed services so restoration teams can work with stronger traceability and less operational friction.

-About ReefLogic Foundation
+About ReefLogic Association

 Built for field realities, not ideal lab conditions